Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Does Rice Water Help With Weight Loss?

-Rice water in a bottle
+Rice water in a glass

 Rice water may help with weight loss because it contains essential vitamins and minerals, such as iron, magnesium, zinc, and B vitamins, which promote a more efficient metabolism [1].